WARNING! Scam Alert

 • Immediately contact All In (334.598.4411) to notify us that you are a victim of online account takeover.
 All In will assist you with:

-• Closing compromised account(s) and opening new account(s) as appropriate
+• Close compromised account(s) and opening new account(s) as appropriate

 • File a police report and provide the facts and circumstances surrounding the loss.
 Having a police report on file will facilitate dealing with insurance companies, financial institutions, and other establishments.